The datapine Blog

 This inventory metric encompasses all the costs involved in the management of your warehouse, from human labor to transports

 Measuring the warehousing costs is no piece of cake – this is why you should proceed to do it meticulously and not omit or forget any.
-Once it is done, it smoothens the overall management and adds value, which is often is appreciated by senior management and investors.
+Once it is done, it smoothens the overall management and adds value, which is often appreciated by senior management and investors.

 7. Average time to sell

 Inventory KPI examples couldn't be complete without the average time to sell.
 Especially in the FMCG industry, where laws related to food safety and management need to be carefully respected in order to avoid potential legal bottlenecks.
-Therefore, tracking this internationally-renowned as well as a US inventory metric is critical for any industry that needs to respect international and local legal frameworks.
+Therefore, tracking this internationally renowned as well as a US inventory metric is critical for any industry that needs to respect international and local legal frameworks.

 Average time to sell is an inventory management metric that shows the avg amount of days a specific product needs in order to sell.
 In this visual, we see that tobacco is number one with 23.3. days